chahna-ahuja/dh-g7-project/workflow/grel_scripts/workflow.md

 ### Workflow Process and Scripts
 - This folder contains each column's detailed workflow process, GREL scripts and its versions, written by the team members: Chahna Ahuja, Liangyu Gan, Xinran Liu.
-- The table below is duplicated from the report to summarize the data cleaning and transformation process as operated on each column.
+- The table below summarizes the data cleaning and transformation process as operated on each column.